Before you begin

 Getting it approved

-Your Digital Management Committee (DMC) (or it might be called something else) need to approve this work.
+Your Digital Management Committee (DMC) need to approve this work.
 Check your Department’s intranet for details.

 As one example of best practice, the Department of Premier and Cabinet use this form: